nosana-ci/docs.nosana.io/docs/tutorials/solana-multisig.md

 You will learn how to:

 - Configure a multi-signature program using Squads
-- Set up a Nosana pipeline build and test your code
+- Set up a Nosana pipeline to build and test your code
 - Use Nosana to verify your build artifact and only deploy when needed
 - Review and execute program upgrades on Squads